Pique is right: Barcelona are inferior to Real Madrid again | Goal.com

 That kind of pessimism will upset Barca fans, of course.
 But then, the truth hurts sometimes.

+Indeed, it is worth remembering that after Pique spoke out in 2017, Barca went on to win La Liga; a repeat under Setien feels unlikely right now, given there has been no discernible improvement in their play since the former Betis boss took charge in January.

-In reality, Barca's problems extend far beyond the dugout.
-This a club blighted by boardroom incompetence, which has resulted in Lionel Messi, arguably the greatest player of all time, playing out the final stage of his career surrounded by chaos and uncertainty.
+Of course, Barca's problems extend far beyond the dugout.
+This a club blighted by boardroom incompetence, which has resulted in Lionel Messi, arguably the greatest player of all time, playing out the final stage of his career in a climate of chaos and uncertainty.

 Messi can sometimes bail the Blaugrana out of trouble all by himself, of course, but not always.